-342 Practicum in SPX II 2 hours SP
+342 Practicum in SPX II

 This course provides the exercise specialist with a balance of theory and application to increase the awareness of the employment demands and necessary education of exercise specialists.
 The student will explore different settings in the fitness profession each semester.